Skip to main content

 Criminal procedure; post-conviction DNA testing procedures of inmates, further provided

-This bill would provide that an individual convicted of a capital or noncapital offense who is serving a term of imprisonment may request a post-conviction DNA test and would delete any time limitations currently existing for motions for post-conviction DNA testing.
+• Inmates convicted of capital or noncapital offenses who are serving a term of imprisonment and may request post-conviction DNA testing.

 Subjects